 With an end-to-end low-code development platform, intelligent automation — with AI- and ML-embedded solutions — is just the beginning.
 Other benefits include:

 - Collaboration between IT and the business streamlines processes

 - Use one platform for cross-channel applications and process improvements

 - Deploy scalable cloud-native solutions that integrate all core systems and data sources

 Automate with Mendix

 Mendix is an end-to-end low-code process automation solution that will support your organization as it evolves in the long term.
-As a low-code application platform, it’s infinitely customizable and promotes business-IT collaboration across the panorama of your enterprise, which is simply not possible in an a la carte development and automation environment.
+Mendix is customizable and promotes business-IT collaboration across the enterprise, which is not possible in an a la carte development and automation environment.